-On today's Brian Lehrer Show we are taking calls and collecting stories from those with connections to the civil rights movement.
+On today's Brian Lehrer Show we are taking calls and collecting stories from those with connections to 1964's Freedom Summer in Mississippi.
 Here is Brian Lehrer Show producer Jody Avirgan's contribution.

 There is such an overpowering task ahead of these kids that sometimes I can’t do anything but cry for them.
 I hope they are up to the task, I’m not sure I would be if I were a Mississippi Negro.
 As a white northerner I can get involved whenever I feel like it and run home whenever I get bored or frustrated or scared.